GabiGrin/node-elm-compile-string/readme.md

 Elm compiler as a function - receives a code string and outputs the compiled result as a JS or HTML string using promises.

+It'll load some [basic packages](cache/elm-package.json) for you, and do it from cache so it'll run fast.

+This should be used only if you want to compile simple Elm code on demand, from a string.
+Otherwise, see [node-elm-compiler](https://github.com/rtfeldman/node-elm-compiler)

 ## Install